 - Sufficient sleep.
-Always strive to get an adequate amount of regular sleep each night to prevent migraine.
+Always strive to get an adequate amount of regular sleep each night to prevent migraines.
 Avoid playing on your phone or working on the computer an hour before bedtime.
 The light stimulation can fool your brain’s sleep rhythm and prevent you from falling asleep quickly.
 Members of our Move Against Migraine support group say establishing a bedtime and sticking to it can also reduce the likelihood of a migraine attack.

 Some patients can reduce their risk of migraine by taking preventive medications.
 In addition, some patients will also do cognitive behavioral therapy, which can help people better cope with stress and, in turn, lower their likelihood of migraine attacks, Dr. Hershey says.
 Speak with your healthcare provider or a headache specialist in your area to determine the most effective treatment plan for you.

 Dr. Hershey says that oftentimes, doctors view these preventive medications as a bridge that can reduce the frequency of headaches and help someone feel better as they make appropriate lifestyle changes and put a preventive treatment plan into place.
 Preventive treatment plans are particularly effective for individuals who experience at least four migraine attacks a month, or attacks that are particularly severe.
 They include medications that were originally used to treat high blood pressure, seizures, or depression but were found to have a beneficial effect in migraine.
-Recently, three new medications, the first class specifically designed for migraine prevention in 50 years, were approved to be used as migraine prevention.
+Recently, three new medications, the first-class specifically designed for migraine prevention in 50 years, were approved to be used as migraine prevention.

 Reducing the Severity of a Migraine Attack

 In addition to preventing your attacks through the above steps, there are acute medications you can take that can reduce the severity of the attack.
-These include over-the-counter or prescription analgesics, triptans and ergot alkaloids.
+These include over-the-counter or prescription analgesics, triptans, and ergot alkaloids.

 “I tell all my patients, ‘Our goal with you is to get you down to one to two headaches per month that you can make go away within an hour, and until we get to that goal, we’re going to keep working with you,’” Dr. Hershey says.
 “Once you get to the goal, then it’s your job to help maintain that.’”